-Our DISH TV churn rate for the three months ended September 30, 2019 was 1.69% compared to 2.11% for the same period in 2018.
+DISH TV churn rate.
+Our DISH TV churn rate for the three months ended March 31, 2020 was 1.54% compared to 1.74% for the same period in 2019.
 This decrease primarily resulted from our emphasis on acquiring and retaining higher quality subscribers.
-Our DISH TV churn rate for the three months ended September 30, 2019 was negatively impacted by various channel removals, including Fox RSN's removal of certain of its channels from our programming lineup.
-Our DISH TV churn rate for the three months ended September 30, 2018 was negatively impacted by Univision's removal of certain of its channels from our programming lineup.
+Our DISH TV churn rate for the three months ended March 31, 2020 was negatively impacted by various channel removals, including Fox RSN's removal of certain of its channels from our programming lineup.
+Our DISH TV churn rate for the three months ended March 31, 2019 was negatively impacted by Univision's removal of certain of its channels from our programming lineup.
 Our DISH TV churn rate continues to be adversely impacted by external factors, such as, among other things, increased competitive pressures, including aggressive marketing, bundled discount offers combining broadband, video and/or wireless services and other discounted promotional offers, as well as cord cutting.
 Our DISH TV churn rate is also impacted by internal factors, such as, among other things, our ability to consistently provide outstanding customer service, price increases, programming interruptions in connection with the scheduled expiration of certain programming carriage contracts, our ability to control piracy and other forms of fraud and the level of our retention efforts.
+In the second half of March 2020, our DISH TV churn rate was positively impacted by COVID-19, including, among other things, the recommendations and/or mandates from federal, state, and local authorities that customers refrain from non-essential movements outside of their homes and the resulting increased consumption of our Pay-TV services.
+We continue to assess the impact of COVID-19 and cannot predict with certainty the impact to our DISH TV churn rate as a result of, among other things, higher unemployment and lower discretionary spending and reduced ability to perform our in-home service operations due to the impact of social distancing.